 We love to receive feedback on the longer-term impact of the work we fund so please reach out and let us know if something awesome happens down the road with your project.

-See summaries and videos of previously funded projects.
+See summaries of previously funded projects.

 For program inquiries please contact Chloe Lim, Program Coordinator at firstname.lastname@example.org or our Chief Medical Officer, Dr. Millan Patel at email@example.com.

 For website submission difficulties, please contact Joeline Norgaard, Project Manager at firstname.lastname@example.org